 At its simplest, “accountability” refers to a process by which individuals or organizations are answerable for their actions and the consequences that follow from them.
 Accountability is not only a means by which individuals and organizations are held responsible for their actions.
 It is also a means by which organizations can take internal responsibility for shaping their organizational mission and values, for opening themselves to external and/or independent scrutiny and for assessing performance in relation to its goals.
 This includes both the sanctioning elements of accountability and the learning and participatory aspects.

 What ICANN is – that is to say, ICANN’s role in the DNS ecosystem ‐ necessarily affects the parties to whom ICANN must be accountable in any given situation, and the manner in which it should be accountable in any given circumstance.
-The RT is cognizant that ICANN is, as a legal matter, a California not‐for‐profit corporation, and acknowledges that ICANN must operate within the constraints imposed on such institutions.
-The RT, however, rejects the argument that such legal formalities dictate – and limit ‐ the degree to which ICANN can be accountable to affected stakeholders.
+The ATRT2 is cognizant that ICANN is, as a legal matter, a California not‐for‐profit corporation, and acknowledges that ICANN must operate within the constraints imposed on such institutions.
+The ATRT2, however, rejects the argument that such legal formalities dictate – and limit ‐ the degree to which ICANN can be accountable to affected stakeholders.

+A clear understanding of what ICANN does, or is expected to do, is likewise critical.
+ICANN coordinates the Domain Name System (DNS), Internet Protocol (IP) address space allocation, protocol identifier assignment, generic (gTLD) and country code (ccTLD) Top-Level Domain name system management, and root server system management functions.

 ICANN is a unique institution, its accountability requirements cannot be captured by reference to familiar types of organizations (e.g., standards body, foundation, international organization, self‐ regulatory organization, private corporation).
 Accordingly, the work of the ATRT2 will therefore include an affirmative examination of the conceptual framework by which ICANN’s accountability should be assessed.
 The <link to Framework> attached is a working document, and refinement of the Framework is expected to be a key deliverable of the ATRT2.

 With respect to its work, the ATRT2 assumes that ICANN’s accountability should encompass at least the following three spheres: